Alexjohan12/hello_world/README.md

 # hello_world
 how to use Github
-hi my name is alex.
+hi! my name is Alex.